SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 });
 `````

 Now we just need to hook it up on the clent-side to establish the connection to the server.
-We aren't going to do that for the index page because we're just going to use that to allow users to login to our chat application.
-I'm only going to use the most basic of styling for this app, but I've link to Bootstrap 3 via a CDN so it's there for future use when you turn this 'boilerplate' into your own application / website.
-The CDN is here http://www.bootstrapcdn.com/?v=082013.
+We aren't going to do that for the index page because its purpose is just to allow users to login to our chat application.
+We'll come back to Socket.IO shortly.
+With regards to CSS, I've only used the most basic of styling for this app, but I've linked to Bootstrap 3 (via a CDN) so it's there for future use when you turn this 'boilerplate' into your own application / website.
+Bootstrap was grabbed from here http://www.bootstrapcdn.com/?v=082013.

 <h3>Index (Login) Page</h3>

 Below is the HTML for the index page.
-I've kept it nice and simple; we'll use local storage to store the username of the user and start using sockets on the next page we'll create - our chat application.
+I've kept it nice and simple; we'll use local storage to store the username of the user and start using sockets on the next page when we create our actual chat application.

 `````html
 <!doctype html>